mirzasohailbaig/Unity-FileShare/README.md

 ## Warning
 Unity message are identified by "short" value.
 This script is using Unity highest (47) + 1.
 If you are using this message number, you can change it directly in script region "network message stuff".

+While you are testing sharing files, use two computers.
+Windows not allowing open same port for multiple instances.

 Tested on Unity 5.5 and 2017.2.
 Tested only on Windows.

 \